Kern000/proj3-frontend/README.md

 <h4> Front End Design </h4>

 Page theme features a neat interface for shoppers and users to comfortably enjoy navigation.
-The color theme is an off-black with white theme for a classy feeling which transits into brighter and exciting colors when navigating in the shopping cart and orders.
+The color theme is an off-black with white theme for a classy feeling which transits into brighter and exciting colors when navigating within the shopping cart and orders.

 <h5> Landing Page </h5>
 <p></p>